9.5 Thyroid Gland

 Like steroid hormones, T3 and T4 cross cell membranes everywhere in the body and bind to intracellular receptors to regulate gene expression.
 Unlike steroid hormones, however, thyroid hormones can cross cell membranes only with the help of special transporter proteins.
 Once inside the nucleus of cells, T3 and T4 turn on genes that control protein synthesis.
 Thyroid hormones increase the rate of metabolism in cells, allowing them to absorb more carbohydrates, use more energy, and produce more heat.
 Thyroid hormones also increase the rate and force of the heartbeat.
 In addition, they increase the sensitivity of cells to fight-or-flight hormones (that is, catecholamine hormones, such as adrenaline).

-The production of both and is regulated primarily by thyroid stimulating hormone (TSH), which is secreted by the anterior pituitary gland (see Figure 9.5.4).
+The production of both T4 and T3 is regulated primarily by thyroid stimulating hormone (TSH), which is secreted by the anterior pituitary gland (see Figure 9.5.4).
 TSH production, in turn, is regulated by thyrotropin releasing hormone (TRH), which is produced by the hypothalamus.
 The thyroid gland, pituitary gland, and hypothalamus form a negative feedback loop to keep thyroid hormone secretion within a normal range.
 TRH and TSH production is suppressed when T4 levels start to become too high.
 The opposite occurs when T4 levels start to become too low.

 Thyroid System